-*This article is useful for my research topic . . .
+*This article is useful for the research topic . . .

 * Because the information is up-to-date and from a reliable source . . .

-* It is relevant to my thesis because . . .
+* It is relevant to the thesis because . . .

 * In particular, this article will assist . . .